How Long Should a Resume Be? The Complete Guide to Resume Length in 2025

 This is a great example of how the same font can take up different space (even while at the same size).

-Here's a quick space-saving checklist that won't sacrifice readability:
+Here's a quick, space-saving resume checklist that won't sacrifice readability:

 Common resume length mistakes to avoid

-Another mistake is what I call "kitchen sink syndrome."
+Another mistake is lovingly referred to as "kitchen sink syndrome."
 That's when you include every single thing you've ever done, hoping something will stick.
 Your summer job from high school probably isn't relevant to that senior management position you're applying for.

 White space is your friend, not your enemy.
 Some people try to shrink their margins down to microscopic levels or use 8-point fonts.
 Please don't.
 If a recruiter needs a magnifying glass to read your resume, they’re likely to move on to the next one.